Sunday school teacher Lizzie Borden became a media sensation when she was accused of murdering her father and stepmother with an ax on August 4, 1892.

 At this point, Abby’s whereabouts were still unknown.
-Lizzie Borden told the gathering crowd of concerned neighbors the same story she’d told her father: that her stepmother had received a note asking her to leave the house.
+Lizzie Borden told her concerned neighbors the same story she’d told her father: that her stepmother had received a note asking her to visit a sick friend.

 Lizzie also mentioned that her parents had been ill in the previous days and that she suspected their milk had been poisoned.

-After returning with a local doctor named Seabury Bowen, Bridget checked for Abby upstairs, where she found her limp body lying face down in a pool of her own blood.
+After returning with a local doctor named Seabury Bowen, Sullivan went to see if Abby was upstairs — and found her lying face down in a pool of her own blood.

 Abby Borden had been struck 19 times with a hatchet; Andrew had been hit 11 times with the same weapon.
 One of Andrew’s eyes had been cut in half and his nose had been completely severed from his face.
 Abby’s blood was dark and congealed, leading Bowen to believe that she had been killed first.

 At first, the police did not suspect Lizzie Borden.
-After all, she was a spinster from a respected and well-off family, and Lizzie swore to District Attorney Hosea Knowlton that she was in the barn looking for a piece of iron when the attacks took place.
+After all, she was a spinster from a respected and well-off family.
+Lizzie swore to District Attorney Hosea Knowlton that she was in the barn looking for a piece of iron when the attacks took place.

-But there was no physical evidence, not even a bloody scrap of clothing, to implicate Lizzie.
-It was just that no one else could have done it.
+There was no physical evidence against her — not even a bloody scrap of clothing.
+But as the police investigated the double murders, they began to believe that simply no one else could have done it.

-The timeline doesn’t make sense any other way.
-If Abby was killed early in the morning, the murderer — if it wasn’t Lizzie or Sullivan — would have hidden in the house for several hours, waiting for Andrew’s return.
+If Abby was killed early in the morning, the murderer — assuming it wasn’t Lizzie or Sullivan — would have hidden in the house for several hours, waiting for Andrew’s return.
 He or she would have risked being spotted by Lizzie or Sullivan.

 And what about that note Lizzie claimed her stepmother received?
 Abby had clearly never made it out of the house, so where was it?
 Lizzie told her friend Alice Russell that her stepmother may have accidentally burned it.

-Eventually, investigators also discovered that the day before the murders took place, Lizzie had tried to buy prussic acid, otherwise known as cyanide, from a drug store, but the clerk said she needed a prescription before she could purchase it.
+Investigators also discovered that the day before the murders took place, Lizzie had tried to buy prussic acid, otherwise known as cyanide, from a drug store.
+But the clerk had refused to sell it.
+He said that she needed a prescription.

 But presenting the skulls of the murdered Bordens turned out in Lizzie’s favor.